pulumi/docs/content/blog/pulumi-loves-python/index.md

 * __More Pythonic resource APIs__: A new dictionary-based API design which embraces a simple and familiar Pythonic API design along with access to great type checking and tooling building on recent enhancements to `TypedDict` support in the Python programming language and tools.
 * __Native support for Poetry__: Built-in support for working with Poetry in place of `pip`, making it easy to integrate Pulumi into project and repos leveraging the popular Poetry package management toolchain for Python.
-* __Type checker integration__: New ability to run your favorite Python type checkers directly within the Pulumi deployment process
+* __Type checker integration__: New ability to run your favorite Python type checkers directly within the Pulumi deployment process.

 <!--more-->